 RAC certification or Advanced Degree (Masters in Regulatory Affairs) preferred.

 General understanding of product development process and design control.

 General understanding of regulations applicable to the conduct of clinical trials.

 Thorough understanding of FDA, Europe and international medical device regulations.

 Previous experience with Class II/III medical devices preferred.

-Previous experience drafting regulatory submissions required.
+Experience drafting regulatory submissions for product approval required.